evennia/evennia/docs/source/Contribs/Contrib-Overview.md

 _Contribution by owllex, 2021_

-Cooldowns are used modelling rate-limited actions, like how often a character can perform a given action; until a certain time has passed their command can not be used again.
+Cooldowns are used to model rate-limited actions, like how often a character can perform a given action; until a certain time has passed their command can not be used again.
 This contrib provides a simple cooldown handler that can be attached to any typeclass.
 A cooldown is a lightweight persistent